Isaiah 2:1-4 Commentary

 So Isaiah goes from the dark, bleak history and now he jumps forward to a day yet future when Jesus Christ the Messiah comes and establishes the kingdom.
 And the Jews, as the scripture said, will look upon Him whom they have pierced, and they will recognize Him and they will weep over Him.
 Weep over their national blindness and their failure to recognize that He was their Messiah.
 And He will establish His kingdom there on the top of the mountains in Jerusalem.

 Traditionally, it is felt that the top of Mount Zion will be the place of the throne of Jesus Christ in the Kingdom Age.
 And this is going ahead now to the Kingdom Age.
 All nations show flow unto it.
-(Chuck Smith Commentary)
+(Chuck Smith Commentary - see Isaiah under Sermon Notes)

-The last days - The last days is a term found in the NT and identifies a time period that from.
-Hebrews 1:2 and Acts 2:17 appears to begin with the first coming of Christ.
-And passages such as Is 2:2 and Micah 4:1 identify events that will occur in the last days, specifically that Christ will come a second time (see Second Coming) to establish His Millennial Kingdom.
+The last days (See also related discussion of the synonymous phrase "latter days" in the notes on Daniel 2:28 and notes on Daniel 10:14) - The last days is a term which is also found in the NT.
+In Hebrews 1:2-note and Acts 2:17 latter days seems to begin with the first coming of Christ.
+And passages such as Isa 2:2 and Micah 4:1 identify events that will occur in the last days, specifically that Christ will come a second time (see Second Coming) to establish His Millennial Kingdom.

 Jeremiah 23:20 "The anger of the LORD will not turn back Until He has performed and carried out the purposes of His heart; In the last days (latter days = Je 23:20ESV) you will clearly understand it.